 7. 6th Man – Commitment to coming off the bench.
 You must make a commitment between your heart, mind and emotions that moves you on a direct course of action in pursuing your purpose.

-I know that there are more positions to your purpose, but I believe after intense prayer and study that these seven are vitally important in fulfilling your God given purpose.
-Notice I said God given purpose and not man or self-given.
-I believe if you apply these seven positions of purpose to your daily life, you will see your purpose prosper and your life excel.
+I know that there are more positions to your purpose, but I believe that these seven are vitally important in fulfilling your God given purpose.
+If you apply these seven positions of purpose to your daily life, you will see your purpose prosper and your life excel.

 Question: What are you willing to sacrifice or give up to live your purpose?
 Leave a comment below.